EnateLtd/Custom-Card-Integration/iframe/readme.md

-# Third Party WebApp integration by Iframe with Custom Card
+# Third Party WebApp integration by Iframe with an Enate Advanced Custom Card

-## How to create a Advance Custom Card
+## Create an Advanced Custom Card

-Create work manager advance custom card ([see the documentation here](https://docs.enate.net/enate-help/builder/builder-2021.1/custom-data-and-custom-card-configuration/super-flexible-cards))
+Go to Enate Builder and in the Custom Card page, click to create a new Custom Card.
+Add a name to the card and a description if you want and then click the ‘Advanced’ toggle [(see here for more information about creating Advanced Custom Cards in Enate)](https://docs.enate.net/enate-help/builder/builder-2021.1/custom-data-and-custom-card-configuration/super-flexible-cards).

-## Import Sample Card
+## Add Sample Card Code

-You can just import "iframe-sample-card.en8Card" in Builder/Card section and play with sample.
+Copy and add the sample card code from "iframe-sample-card.en8Card" into the relevant sections.
+You can also just import "iframe-sample-card.en8Card" in Builder/Card section and play with sample.

-Note: You might need to modify CSP (Content Security Policy) related to frame to load this sample card in your instance.
+Note: You might need to modify the frame content in your CSP (Content Security Policy) in order to load this sample card in your instance (*For this card you modify "frame-src" part and add "https://*.github.io"*).

-## Default Card View
+## Work Manager Default Card View

+At runtime in Work Manager, the Custom Card will look like this:

 ![currently loaded work item information picture](https://enateltd.github.io/Custom-Card-Integration/iframe/docs/default.jpg)

 ## Get Work item information

-It will give you Information of currently loaded work item.
+This provides information about the currently loaded work item.

 ![currently loaded work item information picture](https://enateltd.github.io/Custom-Card-Integration/iframe/docs/pkt-info.jpg)

 ## Update Work item Title

-It will change title property of currently loaded work item.
+This changes the title property of currently loaded work item.

 *Before*
 ![before currently loaded work item title picture](https://enateltd.github.io/Custom-Card-Integration/iframe/docs/pkt-title0.jpg)